PrimaveraDeveloper/lithium/ref/hydrogen-2.0/AspNetCore.md

 }
 ```

+> Notice that background services that use workers should not have locking enabled.
+Locking should occur in the background worker.

 This behavior triggers the `TryAcquireLockAsync()` and `TryReleaseLockAsync()` methods - that implement the feature - and can be customized further overriding the following properties: `LockContainerName`, `LockName`, `LockRetries`, `LockWaitTime`, and `LockAbsoluteExpiration`.

 Other features may also help: